 Because this is cement, the installation process depends on timing and thus experience to know the proper pacing for how it all needs to be applied.
 Not so challenging in a little 4 by 4-foot space.

 For an entire house, it is labor intensive.
 An experienced pro is highly recommended, but a DIY approach is possible.
 Just realize that mistakes may be costly and may lead to issues down the road that a novice may not realize during the application process.

 Application generally occurs via brushing the material on or from using masonry trowels.
 The former is great for repair type projects while the latter is best for ensuring uniformity and overall longevity.

 Single layer stucco is among the lowest for R-value.
-It insulates around .20 or possibly as much as .50 depending on how dashing is handled.
-If going with 3 coat finish, the R-value can go over 1.0, but higher than 1.5 is hard to achieve.
+It insulates around R-value .20 or possibly as much as .50 depending on how dashing is handled.
+If going with a 3-coat finish, the R-value can go over 1.0, but higher than R-value 1.5 is hard to achieve.

 – Very durable

 – decent insulation (with multiple coats)